-Here in Phorest, we firmly believe that if your salon has had over 3000 clients through its door, then you should stop continuously chasing new customers and focus a little more on your salon client retention rates.
-You have done all the hard work already.
-It’s a natural thing to lose customers, but according to CTL Europe, a 2% increase in client retention has the same effect on profits as cutting costs by 10%.
-Huge, isn’t it?
+Here in Phorest, we firmly believe that if your salon has had over 3000 clients through its door, then you can stop continuously chasing new customers and focus a little more on your salon client retention rates.
+You’ve done all the hard work already!
+Plus, according to CTL Europe, a 2% increase in client retention has the same effect on profits as cutting costs by 10%.

 5 Foolproof Strategies To Boost Your Salon Client Retention Rates